Optimally Guarding 2-Reflex Orthogonal Polyhedra by Reflex Edge Guards: Introduction

-In~\cite{cano}, Cano et al.\ proved that any polyhedron with $m$ edges can be guarded by at most $\lfloor 27m/32\rfloor$ \emph{edge guards}.
-For \emph{orthogonal} polyhedra (i.e., polyhedra whose faces meet at right angles), Urrutia discovered that $\lfloor m/6\rfloor$ edge guards are sufficient, and conjectured that $\lfloor m/12\rfloor + O(1)$ are optimal (see~\cite{urrutia2000}).
-Urrutia's upper bound was later improved in~\cite{cccg} by Benbernou et al.: an orthogonal polyhedron with $m$ edges and genus $g$ can be guarded by $\lfloor 11m/72+g/6\rfloor -1$ edge guards; if the polyhedron has $r$ reflex edges, then $\lfloor 7r/12\rfloor -g+1$ edge guards are sufficient.
+Cano et al.\ proved that any polyhedron with $m$ edges can be guarded by at most $\lfloor 27m/32\rfloor$ edge guards (see~\cite{cano}).
+For \emph{orthogonal} polyhedra (i.e., polyhedra whose faces meet at right angles), Urrutia found in~\cite{urrutia2000} that $\lfloor m/6\rfloor$ edge guards are sufficient, and conjectured that $m/12 + O(1)$ are optimal for polyhedra of genus~0.
+Urrutia's upper bound was later improved by Benbernou et al.\ in~\cite{cccg}: an orthogonal polyhedron with $m$ edges and genus $g$ can be guarded by $\lfloor 11m/72+g/6\rfloor -1$ edge guards; if the polyhedron has $r$ reflex edges, then $\lfloor 7r/12\rfloor -g+1$ edge guards are sufficient.
+The same paper also contains the conjecture that $r/2 + O(1)$ edge guards always suffice.

 Another contribution of~\cite{cccg} was to show that the same upper bounds hold if the edge guards are deprived of their two endpoints: i.e., they hold for \emph{open edge guards}.
 This weaker type of guard has been introduced by the author in~\cite{thesis} and has been studied also in~\cite{open2} and~\cite{open1}.
-For a more in-depth discussion on this topic and some motivations, refer to~\cite[Section~3.2]{thesis}.
+For a more in-depth discussion on this topic and some motivations, refer to~\cite[Chapter~3.2]{thesis}.